dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 Setting up your project to be tracked by the CircleCI continuous integration server
 -----

 Every continuous integration server has a different file it needs to tell it what to do in order to build your project.
 In the case of CircleCI, it needs a file called `circle.yml`.
 Create it at the root of your project, on your computer.
-Because we are using DevOps, the requirements to build our project are simple: only Docker is required.
+Because we are using Docker and DevOps best practices, the requirements to build our project are simple: only Docker is required.

 To test that our code makes sense, we must build the docker machine, using the `./scripts/dev.sh`, which we've used previously.
 To tell CircleCI that this is what needs to be done to build and test our code, create a file called `circle.yml` at the root of your project, it should contain:

-    machine:
-      services:
+    dependencies:
+      pre:
+        - sudo curl -L -o /usr/bin/docker 'http://s3-external-1.amazonaws.com/circle-downloads/docker-1.6.0-circleci'; chmod 0755 /usr/bin/docker; true
-        - docker
+        - sudo service docker start

     test:
       override:
-        - ./scripts/dev.sh
+        - ./scripts/deploy.sh -p80

-Once you added this file, committed your change and pushed it back to GitHub, within minutes you will have a passing build on your [CircleCI](https://circleci.com) dashboard.
+Once you added this file (with `git add`), committed your change and pushed it back to GitHub, within minutes you will have a passing build on your [CircleCI](https://circleci.com) dashboard.

 To see what a failing build looks like, introduce an error into your `_config.yml` file: change `title:` to `title::` with two colons.
 This is an error and your build should fail.